-While 1938 is claimed as the establishment date for Harry’s pie enterprise, an entry in The Digger’s Scrapbook website records that he operated his cart at Woolloomooloo for two years before enlisting in 1938.
-After being invalided out of the army, Harry returned to Sydney, driving a taxi and a fruit truck, then operating a mobile canteen at sporting matches from an old ambulance.
+An entry in The Digger’s Scrapbook website records that Harry operated his cart at Woolloomooloo for two years before enlisting in 1938.
+After being invalided out of the army, he returned to Sydney, driving a taxi and a fruit truck, then operating a mobile canteen at sporting matches from an old ambulance.
 He set up the first Harry’s Cafe caravan outside the Garden Island Naval Dockyard in 1945.
 As well as pies, hot dogs were included on the menu to cater to the taste of visiting American sailors.

 Harry Edwards retired in 1970 leaving an operator in charge of the van, then sold the business to Alex Kuronya, a Hungarian-born refugee from Austria, in 1975.
 In 1978, on the official 40th anniversary of the pie cart, Harry’s de Wheels cafe was formally commissioned into the Royal Australian Navy as one of its ‘unsinkable’ ships, and was called: HMAS Harry’s!
 The ceremony was performed over a glass of champagne and a pie by Rear Admiral David Martin.
 Harry died in 1979.